Talamantez/MindFlex-NodeCopter/README.md

 3) Install Node.js.          (http://nodejs.org/download/)

-4) Plug the headset into a com port
+4) Plug the headset into a com port.

-5) Turn on the drone and connect your computer to its wifi
+5) Turn on the drone and connect your computer to its wifi.

 6) Open the Processing sketch - run it to make sure you're getting packets.
 If you're not, try a different COM port?

-7) Edit the JS file to contain the path of the data folder of the processing sketch
+7) Edit the JS file to contain the path of the data folder of the processing sketch.

 8) Open command prompt. cd into the folder containing your JS file.